alexpetros/dotfiles/README.md

 * New configs
     * Add global gitignore
     * Prettify Vim config
     * Breakdown ZSH into components
+        * Designated slot for local configs
+        * OSX and Linux-specific paths
 * Scripts
     * Option on script to nuke existing configs, if they exist
     * Automatic Sublime installation